EricDarve/NLA/content/First lecture.md

 - Anonymous form to report issues and concerns
 - Office hours posted on canvas
 - Recitation sessions
-	- Recitation on Monday; main lectures on Wednesday and Friday
+	- Main lectures on Wednesday and Friday; recitations on Monday
 	- Basic LA review
 	- Julia / Python quick overviews and getting started
 - Programming languages